 There are a few things that can result in runny chia pudding… not waiting long enough for chia seeds to soak is a big one.
 Chia pudding should chill in the fridge a minimum of 3 hours before eating.

 Chia seeds are like natural thickeners – once you add them to a liquid, they will start to form an outer coating.
 But the longer they sit, the thicker pudding you’ll get.
 So it’s best to make your chia pudding in the evening and then let them chill overnight.

 Note: After experimenting with various flavors, I’ve found that vanilla or any mixed with fruit tend to thicken nicely (ex. mashed banana, pureed blueberry, pureed strawberry).
 The chocolate and PB & J turned out slightly runnier due to the added cocoa and nut butter.
 They still taste great though!
 It’s something that doesn’t bother me personally, but if it would for you try making the vanilla recipe and adding toppings for flavor afterward.

 These can be stored in the fridge in an airtight container for up to a week.
 If you’re meal prepping a large batch of chia pudding, I recommend saving the toppings until the day you’re ready to serve for freshness.

-- 12 Easy Breakfast Toast Recipes – Easy and delicious toast ideas that can be made in under 10 minutes.
+- 12 Breakfast Toast Recipes are easy and delicious and can be made in under 10 minutes.

-- Baked Oatmeal Cups with Six Flavors To Try – An easy and delicious way to make baked oatmeal for grab-and-go breakfasts.
+- Baked Oatmeal Cups is an easy and delicious way to make baked oatmeal for grab-and-go breakfasts.

-- Healthy Banana Splits – These are great for an energizing breakfast or afternoon snack.
+- Healthy Banana Splits are great for an energizing breakfast or afternoon snack.